MikhailBerezin/NMF-Gene-Clustering/README.md

 Overview

-This MATLAB function applies Non-Negative Matrix Factorization (NMF) to gene expression data to identify clusters or latent factors that reveal how groups of genes are commonly regulated in response to oxaliplatin treatment.
+This MATLAB function applies Non-Negative Matrix Factorization (nNMF) to gene expression data to identify clusters or latent factors that reveal how groups of genes are commonly regulated in response to oxaliplatin treatment.
 The function enables:

   •	Identification of Gene Clusters (Basis Matrix W): Groups of genes that are co-expressed or have similar mean expression levels across different samples.